chrispbradley/functional_test_framework/docs/index.rst

     set(PYTEST_MULTI_PROCESS TRUE)
     set(PYTEST_NP 4)

-When the executables have been successfully run the outputs given in the *\*_EXPECTED_RESULTS* variable will be compared against the actual outputs from the program, the test will be marked as a failed test if the outputs do not match to the default tolerance.
+When the executables have been successfully run the outputs given in the *\*_EXPECTED_RESULTS* variable will be compared against the actual outputs from the program, the test will be marked as a failed test if the outputs do not match to the default tolerance (or the tolerance specified in the test description).